TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Concept/Index.rst

 done by the author of the source you want to extend:

 *   For the TYPO3 Core create an issue on `forge.typo3.org`_.
-*   For a third-party extension create in issue in the according issue tracker of that extension.
+*   For a third-party extension create an issue in the according issue tracker of that extension.

 ..  _forge.typo3.org: https://forge.typo3.org/projects/typo3cms-core/issues